 Find the pre-release version of SuperLim at Språkbanken.

 The goal is to enable applied solutions using NLP on a broad, national level.
 Swedish Natural Language Processing (NLP) is now undergoing a transformative breakthrough with the development of large-scale Swedish language models.The ongoing initiatives attempting to make Swedish language models available, and to increase the accessibility to Swedish language data, are important steps towards this goal

 Each company, university, and public authority will be able to make use of this groundwork when applying models specifically trained for assignments identified within their own organisation.
-This could have a positive impact on many different kinds of professions; allowing for example health care personnel to focus on providing care instead of administration.
+This will have a positive impact on efficiency in many different kinds of professions.
+For example health care personnel can focus on providing care instead of administration.

 To increase the explainability of language models and what they actually do, there are standard benchmarking tests for describing a range of qualities of language models provided in the collections GLUE/SuperGLUE.
 GLUE - General Language Understanding Evaluation - is a set of language understanding tasks, enabling evaluation of language models with regards to both performance and bias.
-Semantic similarity, inherent bias and prejudices, and word in context are examples of tests that can be found at the platform.
+Semantic similarity, inherent bias and prejudices, and word in context are examples of tests that can be found on the platform.
 However, these tests are not adjusted for Swedish language models.

 The project is a collaboration between Språkbanken Text at Gothenburg University, National Library of Sweden, RISE and AI Sweden.
 Representatives from academia, public and private sector form the reference group.
 The project is funded by Vinnova.